stickler syndrome

 • Type 2 (“beaded”), much less common, is characterized by sparse and irregularly thickened bundles throughout the vitreous cavity.

-Some degree of sensorineural hearing impairment (typically high-tone, often subtle) is found in 40% of individuals 3.
-The exact mechanism is unclear, although it is related to the expression of type II and IX collagen in the inner ear 5.
-Overall sensorineural hearing loss in type I Stickler syndrome is typically mild and not significantly progressive; it is less severe than that reported for types II and III Stickler syndrome.
+Some degree of sensorineural hearing impairment (hearing loss due to impaired ability of the auditory nerves to transmit sensory input to the brain) that is typically high-tone and often subtle is found in 40% of individuals 22.
+The exact mechanism is unclear, although it is related to the expression of type II and IX collagen in the inner ear 24.
+Overall sensorineural hearing loss in Stickler syndrome type I is typically mild and not significantly progressive; it is less severe than that reported for Stickler syndrome types II and III.

-Conductive hearing loss can also be seen.
-This may be secondary to recurrent ear infections that are often associated with cleft palate and/or may be secondary to a defect of the ossicles of the middle ear.
+Conductive hearing loss or hearing loss due to failure of sound waves being conducted through the middle ear can also be seen in Stickler syndrome.
+This may be secondary to recurrent middle ear infections (otitis media) that are often associated with cleft palate and/or may be secondary to a defect of the ossicles of the middle ear.
+Some individuals may develop the accumulation of thick, sticky fluid behind the eardrum (glue ear).
+People with Stickler syndrome can have hypermobility of the middle ear bones.

 Early-onset arthritis is common and may be severe, leading to the need for surgical joint replacement even as early as the third or fourth decade.
 More commonly, the arthropathy is mild, and affected individuals often do not complain of joint pain unless specifically asked.
 However, nonspecific complaints of joint stiffness can be elicited even from young children.